tocttou/hacker-blog/_posts/2020-10-26-France-Postmortem.md

 published: true
 ---

 On the 18th of October 2020, I assigned a 50% chance that France's daily COVID cases would not exceed 40,000 by the end of October.
-My friend Sidney assigned 70% chance, so we bet about it.
+My friend Sidney assigned 70% chance, so we [bet](https://markxu.com/bets) about it.
 As of October 22nd, I have lost this bet.

 [Abram Demski](https://www.lesswrong.com/posts/AM5JiWfmbAytmBq82/betting-with-mandatory-post-mortem) recommends that people who lose bets write a post-mortem explaining why they think they lost.
 In general, I think it's very valuable to look at the past and ask yourself how you could have done better.

-My model of COVID before I looked at the graph of France's daily cases went something:
+My model of COVID before I looked at the graph of France's daily cases was something like:

 - Most cases are driven by large social gatherings
 - Things are exponential early on because of this